parth-05122005/Clock-Algorithm-Page-Replacement-Simulator/README.md

 LRU Page Replacement Algorithm Visualizer

-A web-based, interactive visualizer for the LRU (Least Recently Used) page replacement algorithm.
-This tool is built with pure HTML, CSS, and JavaScript, using the Canvas API for all animations.
-It's designed to help students and developers understand how the LRU algorithm works by providing a clear, step-by-step animated simulation.
+This is a standalone, client-side web application that provides a real-time, interactive visualization of the Least Recently Used (LRU) page replacement algorithm.
+This tool is designed to help students and developers understand how the LRU algorithm manages memory, handles page faults, and tracks page recency.

-(Tip: Take a screenshot of your finished project, upload it to your repo, and replace the URL above to show it here!)

-✨ Features

-Interactive Input: Enter any number of frames and a custom page reference string.

-Full Animation Control: Play, pause, step forward, and step backward through the simulation.

-Real-time Statistics: Watch live updates for Page Faults, Page Hits, Miss Ratio, and Hit Ratio.

-Speed Control: Adjust the animation speed from slow (for learning) to fast (for quick results).

-Clear State Visualization: See the state of memory before and after each step with side-by-side "Previous Frames" and "Current Frames" queues.

-Color-Coded Feedback:

-<span style="color: #7cf57c;">Green:</span> Page Hit

-<span style="color: #ff5f5f;">Red:</span> Page Fault (with evicted page)

-Export Screenshot: Save a PNG image of the current visualizer state.

-Export Trace: Download a complete, step-by-step text log of the entire simulation, including the recency list for each step.

-🚀 How to Use
+This project is built with vanilla HTML, CSS, and JavaScript (ES6+), using the Canvas API for all rendering.
+It has zero dependencies and runs entirely in the browser.

-Live Demo
+Link to Live Deployment:
 Click here to try the visualizer live! - https://parth-05122005.github.io/LRU-Algorithm-Page-Replacement-Simulator/

-Enter Frames: Input the number of available memory frames (e.g., 3).

-Enter Reference String: Type your page reference string, separated by commas (e.g., 1,2,3,4,1,2,5,1,2,3,4,5).

-Click "Start Simulation".

-Control the animation using the play, pause, and step buttons.

-Running Locally
+Features

+Interactive Simulation: Input any number of frames and a custom reference string to see how the algorithm performs.

+Step-by-Step Control: Play, pause, step forward, and step backward through the entire execution trace.

+Dynamic Speed Control: Use the speed slider to watch the animation in real-time or slow it down to analyze each step.

+Timeline Scrubbing: Jump to any point in the simulation by dragging the timeline slider.

+Responsive Canvas: The visualization is fully responsive and adapts to your screen size.

+Clear Color-Coding:

+<span style="color: #7cf57c;">Green:</span> Indicates a Page Hit.

+<span style="color: #ff5f5f;">Red:</span> Indicates a Page Fault and shows the replaced frame.

+<span style="color: #00ccff;">Blue:</span> Represents a standard, occupied frame.

+Eviction Visualization: On a page fault, a clear (Old Page) -> (New Page) graphic appears to show exactly which page was evicted.

+Detailed Statistics: Get instant feedback on total Page Faults, Page Hits, and the final Hit/Miss Ratio.

+Export Data:

+Export Screenshot: Download a .png of the current visualization.

+Export Execution Trace: Download a .txt file detailing the state of memory and the algorithm's actions at every single step.

+How to Use

-This is a standalone, client-side application.
-No server or dependencies are needed.
+This application runs locally in any modern browser.
+No server or setup is required.

-Clone this repository:
+Clone the Repository:

 git clone [https://github.com/parth-05122005/LRU-Page-Replacement-Simulator.git](https://github.com/parth-05122005/LRU-Page-Replacement-Simulator.git)

-Navigate to the project directory:
+Navigate to the Directory:

 cd LRU-Page-Replacement-Simulator

+Open the File:

-Open the index.html file in any modern web browser (Chrome, Firefox, Edge, etc.).
+Simply double-click the index.html file to open it in your default browser.

-💻 Technology Stack

-HTML5: For the core structure of the application.

-CSS3: For all styling, the dark theme, and the responsive flexbox layout.

-JavaScript (ES6+): For all algorithm logic, DOM manipulation, and interactivity.
-The project is built with modules.

-HTML5 Canvas API: For rendering all animated frames, text, and visual elements.

-📁 Project Structure
+Project Structure

-The code is modular by design to separate concerns:
+The source code is organized into a modular, easy-to-understand structure.

-index.html: The main HTML file for the page structure.
+index.html: The main HTML file containing the page structure and all UI elements.

-style.css: Contains all styles for the application.
+style.css: The stylesheet responsible for the layout, dark theme, and all visual styling.

-main.js: The "brain" of the app.
-It connects all other modules and attaches event listeners.
+main.js: The main entry point.
+It connects all modules and sets up the event listeners.

-ui.js: Manages reading and validating user input from the form.
+ui.js: A module responsible for reading and validating all user input from the form.

-algorithm.js: Contains only the core runLRUAlgorithm logic.
-It takes inputs and returns a data object.
+algorithm.js: The "brain" of the project.
+It contains the runLRUAlgorithm function, which performs the core logic and generates the step-by-step simulation data.

-animation.js: The "rendering engine."
-It takes the data from algorithm.js and draws it on the canvas.
+animation.js: The "renderer."
+This module takes the data from algorithm.js and draws everything onto the HTML canvas.
+It also manages all animation controls (play, pause, etc.).